kaitech-corp/xplorchain/CONTRIBUTING.md

-# Contribute to Travel-Chain (all versions including subsequent name changes)
+# Contribute to Xplorchain (all versions including subsequent name changes)

 Thank you for contributing!
-Travel-Chain is an open-source project, maintained and operated by Kai Technologies Corp. that welcomes contributions from everyone.
+Xplorchain is an open-source project, maintained and operated by Kai Technologies Corp. that welcomes contributions from everyone.
 Please read our [code of conduct](https://github.com/kaitech-corp/travel-chain/blob/develop/CODE_OF_CONDUCT.md).

 This document outlines the procedures and what to expect when contributing a bug report, a feature request, or new code via a pull request.